knadh/koanf/README.md

 	// Load default values using the structs provider.
 	// We provide a struct along with the struct tag `koanf` to the
 	// provider.
+	// NOTE: only exported fields of a struct can be accessed, non exported
+	// fields will be neglected.
 	k.Load(structs.Provider(sampleStruct{
 		Type:  "json",
 		Empty: make(map[string]string),